VectorInstitute/forecasting-with-dl/README.md

 The AI Engineering team are using dev branches (e.g. [dev_demos](https://github.com/VectorInstitute/forecasting-bootcamp/tree/dev_demos)) to indicate works-in-progress.
 We invite you to view and begin experimenting with these resources, but please note that all material currently in development is subject to be modified, perhaps significantly, ahead of the bootcamp.

 ## Environment
-In order to configure a Python 3.7 environment with the appropriate packages to run the demos, use the following sequence of commands on the command line:
+In order to configure a Python 3.8 environment with the appropriate packages to run the demos, use the following sequence of commands on the command line:
-- `conda create -n forecasting python=3.7`
+- `conda create -n forecasting python=3.8`
 - `conda activate forecasting`
 - `conda install pip`
 - `pip install -r forecasting_requirements.txt --user`

+*NOTE* If you are going to be using notebooks launched on our cluster, there is an issue with kernels associated with conda environments and cluster launched Jupyter notebooks.
+Thus, you should create an environment through `python3 -m venv` and source that in your slurm launch script.